directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 ## Build the Hook

 Create a collection called Customers with a text field called `phone_number`.
-This hook will be used to validate the filename when a record is saved.
+This hook will be used to validate the item when a record is saved.

 Open the `index.js` file inside the src directory.
 Delete all the existing code and proceed.